Keynandz/Connect-4/README.md

 ## How to Play

 1. Open the `index.html` file in your web browser.
-2. Choose the number of players (1 player vs. computer or 2 players).
+2. Choose the colour of players (white vs cyan).
 3. Click on a column to drop your colored disc.
 4. The game continues until a player wins or the board is full (resulting in a draw).
 5. Enjoy the game and have fun!